 The container should also have good drainage holes so that excess water can drain out properly.
-Half fill your container with moistened potting soil then place the bulb and continue to fill the with moist soil around the bulb.
+Fill half of your container with moistened potting soil.
+Next, place the bulb and continue to fill with moist soil around the bulb.
 Leave the top third of the bulb exposed above the soil level.
 After planting, press down firmly on the potting soil.
-Water well and then keep the soil barely moist until growth begins.
+Water well and keep the soil barely moist until growth begins.